NarendraCodeHub/Wordpress-Woocommerce-Automation-Setup/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the EPL-2.0 License.
 See the `LICENSE` file for more details.